disshaaa/AI_for_Threat_Detection/README.md

 ## 💻 GUI Interface

-We’ve built a simple yet visually appealing GUI using `Tkinter` where the user can:
+Built a simple yet visually appealing GUI using `Tkinter` where the user can:

 1. Upload an image or video.
 2. Instantly see the detection output with labeled boxes.